juliomoreira/juliomoreira/README.md

 Feel free to copy and do whatever you want with any of this stuff.

-If you feel like sharing your thoughts or maybe you have an idea drop me a line at: [hello@juliomoreir.pro](hello@juliomoreir.pro)
+If you feel like sharing your thoughts or maybe you have an idea drop me a line at: [hello@juliomoreira.pro](hello@juliomoreira.pro)